Odd degree number fields with odd class number: Introduction

 \section{Introduction}

 \enlargethispage{\baselineskip}

 The Cohen-Lenstra heuristics \cite{cohenlenstra} give precise predictions for the distribution of ideal class groups in families of quadratic fields.
-Very few cases of these conjectures have been proven; among them are the celebrated results of Davenport--Heilbronn \cite{davenportheilbronn} on the average number of $3$-torsion elements in the class groups of quadratic fields, and of Fouvry--Kluners \cite{FK} on the $4$-ranks of the the class groups of quadratic fields.
-These heuristics were later generalized by Cohen--Martinet \cite{cohenmartinet} to describe the distribution of ideal class groups in fixed degree families of number fields.
-In 2010, Malle \cite{clnum2} proposed a modification of Cohen--Martinet's heuristics \cite{cohenmartinet} to account for observed variations in the asymptotic behavior of the $p$-part of the class groups of families of number fields over a base field containing the $p$th roots of unity; for example, for $p = 2$, the modified heuristics yield predictions for the $2$-part of the class groups of number fields over $\bQ$.
-In particular, Conjecture 2.1 and Proposition 2.2 of \cite{clnum2} predict the mean number of $2$-torsion ideal classes of certain odd degree families of number fields:
+Very few cases of these conjectures have been proved; among them are the celebrated results of Davenport--Heilbronn \cite{davenportheilbronn2} on the average number of $3$-torsion elements in the class groups of quadratic fields, and of Fouvry--Kluners \cite{FK} on the $4$-ranks of the class groups of quadratic fields.
+These heuristics were generalized by Cohen--Martinet \cite{cohenmartinet} to describe the distribution of ideal class groups in families of number fields of fixed degree over a fixed base field.
+In 2010, Malle \cite{clnum2} proposed a modification of Cohen--Martinet's heuristics to account for observed variations in the asymptotic behavior of the $p$-part of the class groups of families over a base field containing the $p$th roots of unity; for example, for $p = 2$ and odd $n$, the modified heuristics yield the following predictions on the mean number of $2$-torsion ideal classes in degree $n$ $S_n$-number fields over $\bQ$ with signature $(r_1,r_2)$, i.e., number fields with $r_1$ real embeddings and $r_2$ pairs of conjugate complex embeddings, and whose normal closure over $\bQ$ has Galois group $S_n$.

 \begin{conj}[Cohen-Lenstra-Martinet-Malle] Fix an odd integer $n \geq 3$ and a pair of nonnegative integers $(r_1,r_2)$ such that $r_1 + 2r_2 = n$.
-Consider the set of isomorphism classes of degree $n$ number fields with signature $(r_1, r_2)$, i.e., with $r_1$ real embeddings and $r_2$ pairs of complex embeddings.
+Consider the set of isomorphism classes of degree $n$ $S_n$-number fields with signature $(r_1,r_2)$.
 The average number of $2$-torsion elements in the ideal class groups of such fields is

 when these fields are ordered by discriminant. \end{conj}